tanberry/samples/README.md

 # samples

-This repo is for writings, edits, etc that I want to share/save.
+This repo is for writings, edits, etc. that I want to share/save.